Photonsters/anycubic-photon-docs/firmware/README.md

 If you want to control the relevant parameters of the Z axis, the following parameters can be used together with the application.

-M8070 S3 is set to the slow rise Z distance height of the release type M8070 Z6 is the total height of the Z release type = S# slow rise Z distance height + fast rise distance height, so the height of 6-3=3 rapid rise is 3mm
+M8070 S3 is set to the slow rise Z distance height of the release type.

+M8070 Z6 is the total height of the Z release type = S# slow rise Z distance height + fast rise distance height, so the height of 6-3=3 rapid rise is 3mm

 M8015 T2 is the speed of Z-axis slow release